 AFTER THE APPOINTMENT

 Exercise is an important component of Sportsmassage Therapy.
-It is recommended that you ride your horse within 7 hours of the massage in a long and low frame, especially at a canter.
+It is recommended that you take your horse for a relaxed ride within 7 hours of the massage, encouraging a long and low frame especially at a canter.
 Remember, there may be a period of adjustment as your horse resets his muscle memory and you get accustomed to his restored range of motion.